leslykinzel/neovim-config/README.md

 - [x] [**NerdFonts**](https://www.nerdfonts.com/)

     Not mandatory, but will give you all the special icons & characters that make Neovim look cool.
-I am using the UbuntuMono NerdFont.
+I am using the Caskaydia Mono Nerd Font.

 ## Installation